 Featured Instruments are Didgeridoo, Harmonic Overtone Singing, Quartz Crystal Singing Bowls vs Himalayan Singing Bowls (a rare side by side comparison), with playtime on the Kabuni, Ektara, Mbira, and Asmat Fue.
 A truly unique combination of instruments, with some, seldom explored for sound healing.
 This collection of instruments adds depth to ambient soundscapes, and can 'enhance' moments in group sound work as well.
 A discussion on constructing ambient soundscapes and more.
 This program has 4 instructors.

-This program will be hosted by Mitch Nur, PhD. with guest instructors Alexander Dreschner, and Dima Klim.
+This program will be hosted by Mitch Nur, PhD. with guest instructors Alexander Dreschner, Dima Klim and Ed Cleveland.
 Don't wait another moment to start your training in becoming an effective sound worker.

 This will be the only offering of this element of the Sound Workers Cookbook in New England for 2018.